-If you or an older adult you love will be transitioning to a senior living community this spring, you may be more than a little fearful about it.
+If you or an older adult you love will be moving to a senior living community this spring, you may be more than a little fearful about it.
 Giving up a house you have lived in for many years is never easy.
 It can be especially difficult if it is the home where you raised a family.
 We developed this list of the most common concerns we hear from seniors preparing for a move to help address those worries.

 Q: How do I downsize all of my belongings?